The Engineering Behind Plastic Waste

 https://www.youtube.com/watch?v=mT4Qbp89nIQ - David Katz

 https://www.youtube.com/watch?v=2L4B-Vpvx1A - Leyla Acaroglu

-Author Bio: Hi, my name is Salman and I am an anti-pollution activist and a solar power consultant by profession.
-You can find more about me on my LinkedIn:
+Author Bio: Hi, my name is Salman and I am a Solar Engineer, a Spearfisher and a clean-up diver.
+You can connect with me on my Instagram: